MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-extensions-overview.md

 ### Are extensions updated along with the CLI?

-No. Extensions must be updated separately, as described in the [Updating extensions](#updating-extensions) section.
+No. Extensions must be updated separately, as described in [Update extensions](#update-extensions).